 £ s. d.

-Must,]

-Maccaroni,
+Musk,] Duty.

+Maccaroni £ s. d.

-Nuts of all Kinds,
+Nuts of all Kinds, -

-Oil of Olives,
+Oil of Olives, 1

-" of Almonds,
+Almonds, -

-Opium,
+Opium, •

 Orris Root,

-Ostrich Feathers,
+Ostrich Feathers, -

-Ochres,
+Ochres, I

-Orange Buds and Peel,
+Orange Buds and Peel, -

 Olives,

 Pitch,

 Pickles, in Jars and Bottles,

-Paintings,
+Paistings,

-Pozzolana,
+Pozzolana, ·

 Pumice Stone,

-Punk,

-Parmesan Cheese, For every £100
+Punk, For every £100

-Pickes, of the true and 7 10 0
+Parmesan Cheese, - • of the true

+Pickles, and real Value 7 10 0

-Prints, real Value thereof,
+Prints,

-Pearls,
+Pearls, thereof.

 Precious Stones (except Diamonds)

 Quicksilver,

 Raisins,

 Rhubarb,

 Sausages,

 Senna,

 Scammony,

 Sarsaparilla,

 Saffron,

-Safflower,
+Safflower, -

 Sponges,

 Tar,

 Tow,

 Turpentine,

-Vermillion,
+Vermillion, -

 Vermicelli,

-Whetstones.
+Whetstones J

+Clocks and Watches,

+Leather Manufactures, - E

+Linen, For every £100.

+Musical Instruments, - of the true 30 0 0

+Wires of all Sorts, and real value

+Books and Papers, - thereof.
 J

+Doors and Labers, 2
-Clocks and Watches, Leather an Manufactures, Linen, Musical Instruments, Wires of all Sorts, Books and Papers, 30 0 0 Glass and Manufactures, Soap, Refined Sugar, Sugar Candy, Tobacco Manufactured, Hay and Straw 20 0 0 Coin and Bullion Diamonds, Salt, Fruit and Vegetables, fresh, Cotton Wool, Goods the Produce of Places within the Limits of the East India Company's Charter, Horses of Persons travelling into or through the Province of Upper Canada, and necessarily used in removing themselves, their Families and Baggage.
-Cord Wood for Fuel and Saw Logs brought into Upper Canada, Herrings taken and cured by the Inhabitants of the Isle of Man, and imported direct from thence, Any sort of Craft, Food, and Victuals, except Spirits, and any sort of cloathing and Implements, or Materials fit and necessary for the British Fisheries in America, imported into the Place at or from whence such Fishery is carried on, in British Ships.
-Rice and Indian Corm, and Lumber the Produce of any British Possession on the West Coast of Africa, and imported direct from thence. ty Fre e.
-Goods, Wares, or Merchandize not being enumerated or described, nor otherwise charged with Duty by this Act 15 0 0

-And if any of the Goods herein-before mentioned shall be imported through the United Kingdom, (having been Warehoused therein, an exported from the Warehouse, or the Duties thereon, if then paid, having been drawn back,) One-tenth Part of the Duties herein imposed shall be remitted in respect of such Goods; and if any of the Goods herein-before mentioned shall be imported through the United Kingdom (not from the Warehouse, but after all Duties of Importation for Home Use thereon shall have been paid thereon in the said United Kingdom, and not drawn back, such Goods shall be free of all Duties herein imposed.
+Glass and Manufactures, Soap, Refined Sugar, Sugar Candy, Tobacco Manufactured,For every £100 of the true and real Value thereof.Duty. £ s. d.
+20 0 0 Hay and Straw, Fruit and Vegetables, fresh, Cotton Wool, Goods the Produce of Places within the Limits of the East India Company's Charter, Horses of Persons travelling into or through the Pro- vince of Upper Canada, and necessarily used in re- moving themselves, their Families and Baggage.
+Cord Wood for Fuel and Saw Logs brought into Upper Canada, Herrings taken and cured by the Inhabitants of the Isle of Man, and imported direct from thence, Any Sort of Craft, Food, and Victuals, except Spirits, and any Sort of Cloathing and Implements, or Mate- rials fit and necessary for the British Fisheries in America, imported into the Place at or from whence such Fishery is carried on, in British Ships.
+Rice and Indian Corn, and Lumber the Produce of any British Possession on the West Coast of Africa, and imported direct from thence.
+Goods, Wares, or Merchandize not being enumerated or de scribed, nor otherwise charged with Duty by this Act.
+For every £100 of the true and real Value thereof.
+15 0 0 And if any of the Goods herein-before mentioned shall be imported Abatement of Duty, through the United Kingdom, (having been Warehoused therein, and ex- ported from the Warehouse, or the Duties thereon, if then paid, having ty in certain Gases.
+The Ported from the Warehouse, or the Duties therein imposed shall be remitted in respect of such Goods; and if any of the Goods herein- before mentioned shall be imported through the United Kingdom (not from the Warehouse, but after all Duties of Importation for Home Use thereon shall have been paid thereon in the said United Kingdom, and not drawn back, such Goods shall be free of all Duties herein imposed.